What Documents Are Required for International Shipping?

 For your average shipper, the terms “dangerous” and “hazardous” are used interchangeably.
 However, there’s a difference.
 Hazardous materials are substances or materials the Secretary of Transportation has deemed capable of risking health, safety, and property when transported.

 Dangerous goods, on the other hand, are materials or substances capable of posing a risk to safety, health, property, or the environment.
-So, while hazardous and harmful materials are similar, it’s important that you have proper hazmat training and follow your domestic federal laws and international shipping laws.
+So, while hazardous and harmful materials are similar, it’s important that you have proper hazmat training and follow your domestic federal laws, and international shipping laws.

 Why rely on something other than professionals to manage your shipping and logistics?
 At Diversified Transportation Services, we provide professional shipping and logistics services for any business, big or small.
-We will help ensure that your shipment is safe and secure and arrives timely.

 If you have any questions about international or domestic shipping services, don’t hesitate to contact us at 310-521-1200 or visit our contact page.